Jose Trevino Player Props: Yankees vs. Rangers

-On Saturday, Jose Trevino (.259 slugging percentage in past 10 games, with no home runs) and the New York Yankees face the Texas Rangers, whose starting pitcher will be Jon Gray.
-First pitch is at 4:05 PM ET.
+Jose Trevino -- with a slugging percentage of .259 in his past 10 games (including no home runs) -- will be in action for the New York Yankees versus the Texas Rangers, with Nathan Eovaldi on the mound, on June 25 at 1:35 PM ET.

 In his most recent game he had a hitless showing (0-for-2) against the Rangers.